How will the scheme work?

 BME PR Pros aims to promote BME diversity in PR and communications.
 The initiative was founded by – and is led by – Elizabeth Bananuka.

-All BME PR Pros events are delivered by speakers from black, Asian and minority ethnic backgrounds and all content on the site is produced by or focuses on BME professionals.
+All BME PR Pros events are delivered by speakers from black, Asian, mixed race and ethnic minority ethnic and all content on the site is produced by or focuses on BME professionals.

 BME PR Pros is unfunded.
 Speakers, mentors and writers all contribute their time and/or content for free.

 Is the BME PR Pros/PRWeek Mentoring Scheme funded?